 Not All Child’s Play

-Perrault’s tales were adapted from oral tradition, stories told by the common people.
+Perrault’s adapted his tales from oral tradition, stories told by the common people.
 We’re not sure why he decided to write them down.
 Such tales became popular entertainment at the Sun King’s court, where the teller always embellished them and added a moral twist that favored the aristocracy.

 In moving from the Sun King’s secretary to Cinderella’s secretary, Perrault captured the most beloved fairy tales of all time.
 He died five years after their publication, at age 74.